Press Release

 Mouvement Perpétuel Celebrates 25 Years of Innovation in Dance and Film with a Global Retrospective Tour

-The tour opens in Hong Kong (Nov.
-13–17, 2025) at the Jumping Frames International Dance Video Festival, where the award-winning Bhairava—in which Shantala Shivalingappa channels the presence and qualities of the Hindu deity Bhairava with technical mastery and refined expressivity—will be featured alongside early dance-for-camera works such as The Hunt and The Greater the Weight.
-Millar and Szporer will also lead a masterclass at the Hong Kong Academy for Performing Arts – School of Dance, exploring collaboration and creative process.
-The program underscores the duo’s ongoing commitment to cross-cultural collaboration.
+The tour opened in Hong Kong (Nov.
+13–17, 2025) at the Jumping Frames International Dance Video Festival, where the award-winning Bhairava—in which Shantala Shivalingappa channels the presence and qualities of the Hindu deity Bhairava with technical mastery and refined expressivity—featured alongside early dance-for-camera works such as The Hunt and The Greater the Weight.
+Millar and Szporer also led a masterclass at the Hong Kong Academy for Performing Arts – School of Dance, exploring collaboration and creative process.
+The program underscored the duo’s ongoing commitment to cross-cultural collaboration.

-From Hong Kong, the retrospective travels to Barcelona (Nov.
-26–29, 2025) for the Choreoscope International Dance Film Festival, where Millar and Szporer will receive the inaugural Screendance Award.
-The festival will present a curated selection of their seminal works, and the duo will offer two masterclasses on screendance for dance and choreography students at Institut del Teatre Barcelona and Institute of the Arts Barcelona.
+From Hong Kong, the retrospective travelled to Barcelona (Nov.
+26–29, 2025) for the Choreoscope International Dance Film Festival, where Millar and Szporer received the inaugural Screendance Award.
+The festival presented a curated selection of their seminal works, and the duo offered two masterclasses on screendance for dance and choreography students at Institut del Teatre Barcelona and Institute of the Arts Barcelona.

-The anniversary celebrations continue in Montreal (Jan.
+The anniversary celebrations continued in Montreal (Jan.
 8, 2026) with a special screening and conversation at Dazibao Gallery, presented in partnership with Vidéographe, the artist-run centre that has long championed their work.
-The event will feature seminal works alongside projects by three next-generation dance-film collaborators, followed by a public dialogue reflecting on 25 years of creation at the intersection of dance, film, and community.
+The event featured seminal works alongside projects by three next-generation dance-film collaborators, followed by a public dialogue reflecting on 25 years of creation at the intersection of dance, film, and community.

-Following the hometown date in Montreal, the Mouvement Perpétuel 25th anniversary world tour is set to continue its global journey, with more dates due to be announced.
-Further events will be revealed here.
+And now, the Mouvement Perpétuel 25th anniversary world tour is set to continue its global journey with these newly-announced events, with more dates to be added.
+Further events will be revealed at mouvementperpetuel.net/screenings.

 “For us, this 25th anniversary is a moment of reflection and renewal,” say Millar and Szporer.
 “We’ve always been drawn to how movement translates through the lens — how gesture, place, and emotion intertwine to tell stories that words can’t.
 This tour celebrates those encounters.”